July 17, 2024

 Each time a Facebook Pixel Pageview tag is fired, a pageview (together with the Page URL) is sent to Facebook.
 You can create a Custom Conversion based on the URL that a visitor landed on.

-Actually, you can create custom conversions also based on events too (with even more specific conditions) but I’ll talk about that a little later.
+You can create custom conversions based on events, too (with even more specific conditions), but I’ll talk about that later.

 Let’s go back to the pageview.
-For example, after a visitor makes a purchase, maybe he/she is redirected to a “Thank you” page of which URL contains /thank-you-for-purchasing.
+For example, after a visitor makes a purchase, they may be redirected to a “Thank you” page whose URL contains /thank-you-for-purchasing.

-You could instruct Facebook Pixel that the visit of that particular page is very important to your business and should be considered as a goal.
+You could instruct Facebook Pixel that visiting this page is very important to your business and should be considered a goal.

 This option does not depend on Google Tag Manager almost in any way (except that we use it to send the pageviews).
 The entire setup is done in the FB Business Manager’s interface.